 Entry Requirements: Foundation Degree Early Years, or equivalent

-This programme is perfect for people who are working with children and young people that have previously completed the Foundation Degree in Early Years – also offered at the University Centre – or another Level 5 qualification in early years/childhood studies.
+This programme is perfect for those working with children and young people that have previously completed the Foundation Degree in Early Years – also offered at the University Centre – or another Level 5 qualification in Early Years/Childhood Studies.

 It provides a progression route for students wishing to be part of the graduate children’s workforce of the future and it will be a significant step toward achieving Early Years Teacher Status or Qualified Teacher Status should you wish.

 From September 2021 you will also be able to opt to undertake the Graduate Practitioner Competencies (GPC).
 Successful completion of these competencies alongside your degree will mean you will be awarded Graduate Practitioner Status (GPS).
 Gaining recognition for Graduate Practitioner Competencies (level 6) is supported by the Early Childhood Studies Degree Network (ECSDN) and is recognised in the Department for Education’s career progression map.

 The programme team has worked in partnership with employers to develop a newly refocused programme which is relevant and progressive allowing practitioners to further enhance their skills, knowledge and abilities.

 Modules to be studied are:

 - Collaborative Approaches to Research

 - Child in Society